Loading...

 Academic Course - Western Governors University

-PASSED"Built Python scripts to automate repetitive IT tasks, work with files and structured data, and connect to online services to improve efficiency and consistency."
+"Built Python scripts to automate repetitive IT tasks, work with files and structured data, and connect to online services to improve efficiency and consistency."

 Network and Security Foundations